 An early pioneer of solutions journalism — which uncovers effective responses to social problems — Liza is a freelance feature writer, columnist and commissioning editor.
 She is a 2021 Audio Academy Fellow at Bay Area public radio station, KALW.

-Much of her writing explores exclusion, from refugees to homelessness and disability.
-She is a long-standing contributor to The Guardian‘s Society, voluntary sector and public sector sections.
-She was recruited by The Times as charities editor for the launch of its Public Agenda section.
+Much of Liza’s writing explores aspects of — and solutions to — social exclusion, and aims to amplify the voices of often marginalized communities such as refugees and asylum seekers, at-risk women and children, and unhoused people.
+She is a long-standing contributor and commissioning editor for The Guardian‘s groundbreaking section Society, which pioneered solutions journalism in the UK.
+She was recruited by The Times of London as charities editor for the launch of its Public Agenda section.

-Liza launched the Weblines column for The Guardian’s Women page and was an early chronicler of new media’s role in charity and arts fundraising, through regular contributions to The Guardian’s Society and Technology sections, and to trade titles including Third Sector and New Media Age.
+In 2000, Liza launched the Weblines column for The Guardian’s Women page and was an early chronicler of new media’s role in charity and arts fundraising, through regular contributions to The Guardian’s Society and Technology sections, and to trade titles including Third Sector and New Media Age.

 Liza has been editor of several national magazines published by UK nonprofits, including the National Council for Voluntary Organisations, the Business Disability Forum and Charities Aid Foundation.
 She has experience of launching and relaunching publications, as well as planning advertising and content strategy.

 She is the author of the Guardian Books/Institute of Fundraising publication, Working in Fundraising — the first comprehensive guide to training and careers in UK nonprofit fundraising.
 Her other publications include The Good Trustee Guide (NCVO) and Service User Involvement (Clinks/Revolving Doors Agency).